 The Audio Publishers Association (APA) puts it this way: "Audiobooks build and enhance vital literacy skills such as fluency, vocabulary, language acquisition, pronunciation, phonemic awareness, and comprehension—skills that often boost reading scores.”

 Regardless of the method you choose to expose your children to reading and literacy activities, it is clear of the benefits it has, not only academically, but also emotionally, and socially.
 By diversifying your child's reading material, you provide opportunities for them to learn and develop their intelligence in different ways.
-These lessons will allow them to be successful in and out of the classroom.
+These lessons will allow them future success both in and out of the classroom.